oliverc1623/ceriad/nautilus-files/README.md

 ### 10. Run any program that requires graphics!

-**Once you have gained proficiency in using a GUI pod on Nautilus, you may Coen Adler <ctadler@ucsc.edu> or Shreedhar Jangam <sjangam@ucsc.edu> for permission to run a Deployment version**
+**Once you have gained proficiency in using a GUI pod on Nautilus, you may ask Coen Adler <ctadler@ucsc.edu> or Shreedhar Jangam <sjangam@ucsc.edu> for permission to run a Deployment version**

 ## CARLA Installation Instructions